Go To XY tool

 • Minimize the overlay to take up less on-screen space when you are not using it, but you don't want to completely remove it from the display.

-Guidelines for specifying coordinates with the Go To XY command
+Guidelines for specifying coordinates with the Go To XY tool

 You can specify the location as a longitude-latitude coordinate pair, a Military Grid Reference System grid location, a Universal Transverse Mercator coordinate, or a U.S. National Grid location.
 Click the Units button to choose the units to use for coordinates.